wandersonwhcr/k8s-examples/one-replica-per-node/README.md

 This example shows how to use anti affinity to run one deployment replica per cluster node.

-Basically, it defines a rule that avoids pod schedule if some pod is running according to match expression by key.
+Basically, it defines a rule that avoids pod scheduling if some pod is running according to match expression by key.
 In this example, it checks if pods of the same deployment are running by node hostname, avoiding schedule.